swoogles/zio-ecosystem/zio_world_presentation.md

 ---

-# Win - We focused on connections
+# Win - We highlighted connections

 ---